mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Bus Characteristics
 -------------------
-Both real (P) and reactive (Q) power are held constant throughout the entire solution.
+Both real (:math:`P`) and reactive (:math:`Q`) power are held constant throughout the entire solution.
 This applies to generators, loads, and shunt devices (capacitors/reactors).

 A specific amount of reactive generation can be requested.
 This can be accomplished by entering a zero (0) in the ``Q MIN`` field and the desired amount of reactive generation in the ``Q SCHED`` field.